WWBIC is working remotely to ensure your data enquiries are answered as quickly as possible.

 By completing this form you are supplying us with the information we need to deal with your enquiry and agreeing to our terms and conditions which will govern the use of the information we provide.
 Our Charges

-- Protected and Priority Species: EU and UK legally protected species, Section 42 (NERC Act, 2006) species, UK BAP Priority species
+- Protected and Priority Species: EU and UK legally protected species, Section 7 Environment Act (Wales) 2016 species, UK BAP Priority species

 - Other Species of Conservation Concern: UK BAP Species of Conservation Concern, Red Data Book and Nationally Scarce species, Bonn Convention species

 - Locally Important Species: Local BAP species, locally rare and scarce species (as identified by local experts

 - All Other Species: all other records held, including common and widespread species

 - Statutory Designations: Area of Outstanding Natural Beauty, Biosphere Reserve, Local Nature Reserve, Marine Nature Reserve, National Nature Reserve, National Park, Ramsar Site, Special Area of Conservation, Special Protection Area, Site of Special Scientific Interest

 - Non-Statutory Designations: Wildlife Trust Reserve (there are no SINCs within the WWBIC region)

 - Phase I Habitat Survey (priority semi-natural habitats)

 - Phase II Grassland Survey (National Vegetation Classification)